telerik/blazor-docs/knowledge-base/grid-kb-specific-width.md

 ## Description

-This knowledge base article gives solution to the the following scenarios:
+This knowledge base article gives solution to the following scenario:

 1\.
 Scenario 1:
 * Some of the Grid Columns have `Width`.